paarthenon/daslog/README.md

 # DasLog [![Build Status](https://travis-ci.com/paarthenon/daslog.svg?branch=master)](https://travis-ci.com/paarthenon/daslog) [![npm](https://img.shields.io/npm/v/daslog)](https://www.npmjs.com/package/daslog)

 A cute, immutable, and unusually type safe logger for [TypeScript](https://www.typescriptlang.org/) & [ES6+](http://es6-features.org/), [NodeJS](https://nodejs.org/en/) & [Web](https://webpack.js.org/) with some unique features.

+- 📦 **Tiny bundle size** — just `4kB` gzipped.
+- 📶 **Custom log levels** — use **log4j**, **syslog**, or your own custom set of levels.
+- 🏷️ **Categories all the way down** — assign categories and subcategories to loggers in a potentially infinite hierarchy.
+- 🧠 **Hyper types** — custom log levels and tokens are reflected on the type itself, creating a fantastic TypeScript DX.
+    - **Type-level formatting** — log tokens are stored in-order at the type level, enabling safe restructuring.
+- 🎯 **Real line numbers** — jump directly to problematic code without any call stack hacking.
+- 🗄️ **Structural Logging** — output tail-able rolling text files or metadata-rich JSON objects, side by side.
+- 📝 **Arbitrary appenders** — write to the console, a rolling file, or an object log.
+All at the same time.

+And more.
+Daslog is designed to be customized.
+It's so flexible I even use it as an error collector.
+I define my log levels as tiers of errors and use an appender that writes to a validation object.

 # Quick start

     npm i -S daslog